USU-Analytics-Solution-Center/Bruno.jl/paper/paper.md

 # Summary

 When engaging in activities in financial markets, market makers and other financial practitioners face a variety of risks.
-Many attempt to offset these risks by hedging.
-Hedging involves taking an offsetting position in an investment or asset, allowing potential risks to be mitigated and transferred to investors willing to take the risk [@culp2011risk].
-(Is this a quote?
-If not think about changing to "Hedging is entering an offset psotion...)
+Many attempt to reduce these risks by hedging.
+Hedging is entering an offset position in an investment or asset, allowing potential risks to be mitigated and transferred to investors willing to take the risk [@culp2011risk].
 Hedging is often accomplished using financial derivatives.
 Derivatives are financial instruments that derive their value from an underlying asset [@mcdonald_2013].
 Some popular examples of financial derivatives include futures, forwards, options, and swaps.

 Bruno is a Julia [@bezanson2017julia] package that allows for comparison of different hedging and trading strategies, many of which are based on financial derivatives.